-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here PetitesBullesdAilleurs.fr
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
+If you read French, click on the French flag below to access the original, correct text:

 Swim with mantas in snorkeling

 But then...
 When you put your head in the water, what a show!
 A real ballet.

 Meeting with the mantas in diving

 The second meeting, more stealthy, took place while diving, a few days later.
 I was underwater with a ski instructor, Philippe, and his son Julien (I have never met so many French people during this trip as in Derawan!)

 Unfortunately, we crossed, from a little too far, the road of an enormous manta, all black, this one.
 Like a real sea devil, with its "horns" rolled up, it did not deviate from its trajectory, and continued, impassive, its slow flight in the blue...